lefherz/songs/mary.md

 is suffering through each dinner
 Did you know, that your baby girl
 drowns a fire inside
-And that it might destroy your marriage
+And that it might destroy your family
 If the fire wouldn't hide

 Oh, Mary did you know!?